anttonalberdi/metadeep/README.md

 # MetaDEEP

-etaDEEP is an R package to analyse metabolic dependence and exchange metrics from genome-scale metabolic networks (GSMN).
+MetaDEEP is an R package to analyse metabolic dependence and exchange metrics from genome-scale metabolic networks (GSMN).

 ## Installation